PLEX-Platform/plex-project-management-workspace/README.md

-# plex-project-workspace
-This is the home of documentation about the project as a whole, the environment in which we plan and enables us to view the and document about the project in an overarching way.
+# The Plex project as a whole
+In this repository you can find
+- Documentation in every sense about the Plex project as whole